marcocrotti/Evolutionary-history-of-pigs/README.md

 # Evolutionary-history-of-pigs
-This repository contains various scripts I used for the publications related to pig taxonomy and evolution
+This repository contains various scripts and materials I used for the publications related to pig taxonomy and evolution